 The owners of Williamsburg's Barcade have cornered the leisure-time market with this eight-lane bowling alley that looks straight out of early 1980s Milwaukee.
 Locals toss frames, then retreat to the lounge decorated with bowling trophies and ancient beer signs to drown their seven-ten-split sorrows.
-A dozen killer microbrews on tap include spicy Allagash White poured by the pint ($7) or pitcher ($24).
+A dozen killer microbrews on tap are poured by the pint or pitcher.

 When the weather turns nasty, hunker down underground.
-You can kill many an hour at this cheap, scruffy and jovial spot playing pool, Ping-Pong and shuffleboard ($6 to $7 per person, per hour), foosball ($1 per game) and chess ($1 for unlimited play).
+You can kill many hours at this cheap, scruffy and jovial spot by playing pool, Ping-Pong and shuffleboard ($6 to $7 per person, per hour), foosball ($1 per game) and chess ($1 for unlimited play).
 Once you've exhausted those options—and yourself—flop onto one of the comfy worn couches and nod along to that night's jazz band.

 Practice your triple axels before you hit the city's A-list rinks at this indoor facility, which offers dozens of weekly skating classes, as well as daily open sessions.
 There's also the added benefit of having a second, smaller area for spillover.
 The additional rink—made of synthetic material—gives smelly adult leaguers a place to practice their hockey stops while you enjoy your leisurely laps.

 Food-lovers can spend hours browsing the specialty stores in Chelsea's renovated Nabisco factory.
-Grab a coffee at Ninth Street Espresso and take your sweet time as you get the effect of market shopping all under one roof.
+Grab a coffee at Ninth Street Espresso and take your sweet time while enjoying the perks of market shopping all under one roof.
 Check out fresh catches at the Lobster Place, browse a good range of vino at Chelsea Wine Vault, and pick up Italian cooking staples at Buon Italia.
 If the rain lets up, you're in prime position to enjoy the High Line without the crowds.

 The two-level Soho space stocks a range of literary fiction, nonfiction, rare books and collectibles.
 Leisurely browsing is often rewarded by finding something you never knew you wanted.
 It's a peaceful spot for solo relaxation in the plentiful seating, or for meeting friends over coffee or wine in the cafe, especially during happy hour on Fridays (4–8pm) during summer.
-Deals include bottles of red or white for $15 and buckets of five beers (Brooklyn Brewery $20, PBR $12), and board games such as Trivial Pursuit Book Lover's Edition are available to play.
+Board games such as Trivial Pursuit Book Lover's Edition are available to play.

 Boasting 18 miles of books, the Strand has a mammoth collection of more than 2 million discount volumes, and the store is made all the more daunting by its chaotic, towering shelves and surly staff.
 Reviewer discounts are in the basement, while rare volumes lurk upstairs.
 If you spend enough time here you can find just about anything, from that out-of-print Victorian book on manners to the kitschiest of sci-fi pulp.